Information for patients and carers on antibiotic medicines used in hospital

 The theme for Antimicrobial Awareness Week in 2020 was 'United to preserve antimicrobials', aiming to engage stakeholders from all sectors in a One Health approach to antimicrobial resistance.
 The overarching slogan this year was "Antimicrobials: Handle with care"

-This year for Antimicrobial Awareness Week we had two competitions for primary school aged children to win a prize and have their work featured on this page.
+In 2020 for Antimicrobial Awareness Week we had two competitions for primary school aged children to win a prize and have their work featured on this page.

 For children up to the age of 13 (suitable for 8 years and up), we asked they create a poster or picture that highlights the importance of antimicrobial awareness.